 If you cut across the ball and leave the blade open, you’ll notice the lines won’t roll end over end and you’ll miss to the right.
 If you close the putter down too much, the lines will also be wobbly and the putt will miss left.

-So, using a few balls when you begin your practice routine, see if you can get them to roll end over end towards your target.
+Next time you are on the practise green, see if you can get the ball to roll end over end towards your target.
 Don’t worry if you miss the first couple right or left as you know the reason.
-Make the adjustments required and make the most of the triple track technology in this simple drill that’ll help you stop pushing short putts and improve the consistency of your start lines and quality of your strike and roll.
+Make the adjustments required and make the most of the triple track technology in this simple drill that’ll help you stop pushing short putts.

-As we know, distance control really is king.
-If you were to misread a putt by three feet but get the distance correct, you're still odds-on to convert the next one.
+As we know, distance control is king.
+If you misread a putt by three feet but get the distance correct, you're still odds-on to convert the next one.
 Therefore it makes a lot of sense to dedicate time to learning how to judge putting distance.
-But how do you do it?

 In the video above, Ben has set up a ladder drill using three alignment sticks.
 The idea is to putt a ball and try to get it to stop within the station.
 If you do it, move onto the next and so on, until you’ve worked through all the stations, but if you fail, you have to start the whole thing again.
 It's the most popular drill on tour as it really helps to improve your putting feel.
 Once you get the hang of it, you can start to make the stations a little smaller.

 If you hole it, you feel like that’s what you should be doing anyway, so you haven’t gained much.
-If you miss, even if it’s just one from 100 attempts, when you’re on the course facing a similar putt, the chances are you’ll be thinking of the one you missed on the putting green.
+If you miss, even if it’s just one from 100 attempts, the chances are you’ll be thinking of the one you missed on the green when it matters.

-Instead, here’s a great way to give you a bit of extra confidence in those final moments before teeing off.
-Take the hole out of play and use something small like a tee and lay out a circle of balls around the tee.
-Once you’ve done this, just putt towards the tee.
+A great way to build your confidence during those final pre-round preparations is to take the hole out of play completely.
+Instead, use a tee and lay out a circle of balls.
+Putt each ball towards the tee, and use the smaller target as an opportunity to hone your focus before you face the first green.
 It's a simple way to learn how to hole out more efficiently.

 One of the things golfers are guilty of before they begin their round is practising their putting with three balls.
 This has no resemblance to the real-life scenarios you’re about to be faced with.
-You only get one go on the course but if you’re using three balls on the putting green, you get feedback if you miss the first and/or second effort and are likely to get it right on the third.
+You only get one go on the course, so why not practise that way?

 Instead, add this to your bank pre-round putting drills.
-Set up nine golf balls as Ben has in the video above at short, medium and long range.
-The best way to ensure you get the most out of this drill is to keep a score and make sure you’re hitting the putts in a completely random order.
-This is a great way to add pressure to your putting practice which is more likely to translate onto the course when it really matters.
+Set up nine golf balls at short, medium and long range.
+Create a scoring system, or set yourself a target, and make sure you’re hitting the putts in a completely random order.
+This is a great way to add pressure to your putting practise, which is more likely to translate onto the course when it really matters.